 You sometimes pay your balance on time and in full

 It isn’t uncommon for people to occasionally fall behind on their credit card payments, but you don’t want to make a habit out of it (especially with a high-interest credit card).
 If you find yourself occasionally struggling to pay off your balance on time and in full, consider asking your credit card issuer for a lower interest rate.
 If you don’t typically fall behind on payments, your credit card issuer may be willing to work with you.
 It is important to be proactive in a situation such as this because you don’t want to rack up debt on a high-interest credit card due to falling behind on a few payments.
 Try your luck negotiating and ask for a lower interest rate.

 So, how exactly do you go about asking for a lower interest rate?
 If you are doing well financially—especially if your income and your credit score have both recently improved—you might be able to convince your credit card issuer to lower your interest rates.
 Since interest rates are often tied to credit scores, contacting your credit card issuer to let them know your score has gone up could prompt them to offer you a lower interest rate.

 If you are currently experiencing financial hardship, you might be able to get your interest rates reduced or your monthly credit card payments temporarily waived.
 Most credit card issuers offer some type of hardship assistance to help people who are going through financial difficulties, and you might qualify for a forbearance or deferment program that could temporarily reduce your high interest rates.

 There’s one more way to get your credit card interest lowered, and that’s to call your issuer and begin the process of canceling your credit card.
-In some cases, a customer service representative will offer to lower your interest if you agree to keep your account open.
+In some cases, a customer service representative will offer to lower your interest rate if you agree to keep your account open.
 Since there is no guarantee that you’ll get a lower interest offer, you should be prepared to take this step only if you are willing to go through with the cancellation.